Texas A&M Catalogs

 The forensics and investigative sciences program is accredited by the Forensic Science Education Programs Accreditation Commission (FEPAC).

-The curriculum in rangeland ecology and management is accredited by the Society for Range Management.
+The curriculum in rangeland ecology and management is accredited by the Society for Range Management (SRM).

-Within the Dwight Look College of Engineering, the undergraduate programs in aerospace, biological and agricultural, biomedical, chemical, civil, computer, electrical, industrial, mechanical, nuclear, ocean, petroleum and radiological health engineering are accredited by the Engineering Accreditation Commission of ABET.
+The undergraduate programs in aerospace, biological and agricultural, biomedical, chemical, civil, computer, electrical, industrial, mechanical, nuclear, ocean, petroleum and radiological health engineering are accredited by the Engineering Accreditation Commission of ABET.

 The computer science program is accredited by the Computing Accreditation Commission of ABET.

-The Master of Public Service and Administration degree in the Bush School of Government and Public Service is accredited by the National Association of Schools of Public Affairs and Administration.
+The Master of Public Service and Administration degree is accredited by the Network of Schools of Public Policy, Affairs, and Administration (NASPAA).